nbrisset/CTF/bitsctf-2017/challenges/flagception-30/README.md

 ![Logo of BitsCTF](logo.png)

 Pretty nice [ambigram](https://en.wikipedia.org/wiki/Ambigram), by the way.
-If we zoom in the logo, in order to look more closely the flag, we can see in its top-left corner some darker blue pixels.
+If we zoom in the logo, in order to look more closely to the flag, we can see some darker blue pixels in its top-left corner.
 It is more obvious if we change the colours.
 The BITSCTF{} flag may be concealed in these pixels.

 ![Zoom in the logo](zoomed_flag.png)